-- Grants: Government-funded grants, such as the Free Application for Student Aid (FAFSA) and the Pell Grant, are federal monies available to help pay for school.
-Grants come at no cost and offer partially paid or full free-ride training.
-No money owed means no interest fees or headache of paying anything back.
+- Grants: Government-funded grants, such as the Pell Grant, are federal aid available to help pay for school.
+Grants come at no cost and offer partially paid or fully paid-for training.
+No money owed means no interest fees, eliminating the headache of needing to worry about repayment.

-- Private loans: It’s no secret that student loans help to cover the costs of training, however, they must be repaid over a period of time, often with interest.
-The loans do not reduce the costs of schooling overall, but they provide immediate financial help that is not coming out of your pocket.
-The U.S. Department of Education offers the William D. Ford Federal Direct Loan Program along with the Sallie Mae Career Training Smart Option Loan.
+- Loans: It’s no secret that student loans help to cover the costs of training; however, they must be repaid over a period of time, often with interest.
+The loans do not reduce the cost of schooling overall, but they provide immediate financial aid, so you don't need to pay out of pocket all at once.

-- Merit scholarships: These scholarships are awarded based on certain criteria set by the school and apply to all welding schools in the U.S.
+- Merit scholarships: These scholarships are awarded based on certain criteria set by the institution granting the scholarship and apply to many welding schools in the U.S.

 - Welding-specific/Seasonal: John Deere and organizations like the American Welding Society (AWS) often offer scholarships and grants for aspiring welders.
 They are usually seasonal and fill up relatively fast.

 Not all trade schools qualify for government financial aid, so it’s always a good idea to discuss viable options with the financial aid officer at your school of choice.
-Your school’s financial aid officer should be able to explain your possibilities.
-There are a lot of financial aid options to help with school tuition; all it takes is a little bit of research!
+While your school's financial aid officer should be able to explain different options to you, it may be beneficial for you to do your own research as well.

 6. What do courses look like in a welding program?

-During training, you will learn the major welding processes, inspections, and quality control.
-Because welding is a hands-on skill, you will spend a lot of time at the shop, learning welding techniques, safety codes, blueprint reading, and other skills that will help you excel in your craft.
+During training, you will learn about the major welding processes, inspections, and quality control procedures.
+Because welding is a hands-on skill, you will spend a lot of time at the shop, learning welding techniques, safety codes, blueprint reading, and other skills that will help you excel in the craft.

 7. What are the requirements for welding school?

-In order to start your welding training you will be expected to meet a few criteria:
+In order to start your welding training you will be expected to meet the following criteria:

-- Usually, you must be at least 16 years of age to apply to a trade school with consent, but some programs may require you to be 18 years old.
+- Usually, you must be at least 16 years of age to apply to a trade school with parental consent, but some programs may require you to be 18 years old.
 Different states have their own laws, and with that, schools have different admissions processes.
-The quickest way to find out your state regulations is to speak to your trade school admissions adviser.
+The quickest way to learn your state regulations is to speak to your trade school admissions adviser.

-- You will be expected to have a solid knowledge of basic math when you start your program.
+- You will be expected to have a strong knowledge of basic math when you start your program.

 - Welding can be physically demanding.
 A list of physical requirements is often included in the submission form.

 - In some cases, schools ask students to supply their own equipment.
 That may include safety gear, protective clothing, and tools.
-Other schools will offer all materials, tools, equipment, and clothing by including that cost into the total cost for your program.
-At the end of the day, the financial value is very similar.
+Other schools will offer all materials, tools, equipment, and clothing by including their cost in the total amount of your program's tuition.

 8. How long will welding training take?